The “A’s” for your “Q’s”

 Absolutely!
 In addition to scheduled transportation for physician visits and other needs, plan on frequent group shopping, dinners out and entertainment excursions to popular on- and off-campus venues.

 What if my loved one needs more help than Assisted Living can provide?

 The Crestview complete continuum of care provides 24/7 support for residents recovering from illness or injury, or who need more long-term supervision.
 Whether the best location will be Memory Support, Skilled Nursing or Rehab will depend on your loved one’s circumstances, diagnosis, reasonable expectations and goals.
-Regardless, how comforting to know that you’ll never be far away — and that with Life Care, your monthly fee for healthcare services will stay the same.
+Regardless, how comforting to know that you’ll never be far away.

 Memory Support FAQ